The O'Jays: Gold and platinum records

-Gold discs, signifying sales in excess of five hundred thousand copies (US), were awarded by the RIAA for their singles "Back Stabbers", "Love Train", "For the Love of Money", "I Love Music", and "Use ta Be My Girl"; plus for the albums Back Stabbers, Ship Ahoy, The O'Jays Live in London, Survival, Travelin' at the Speed of Thought, Message in the Music, Emotionally Yours, and Family Reunion.
-"For the Love of Money" was used as the theme for the two reality shows The Apprentice and The Celebrity Apprentice on NBC-TV.
+Gold certifications indicating sales exceeding one million copies were awarded by the RIAA for the group's singles "Back Stabbers", "Love Train", "For the Love of Money", "I Love Music", and "Use ta Be My Girl".
+Additionally, gold certifications for sales exceeding 500,000 copies of the albums Back Stabbers, The O'Jays Live in London, Survival, Message in the Music, Travelin' at the Speed of Thought, and Emotionally Yours were also awarded.
+Platinum certifications signifying sales exceeding one million copies were awarded to Ship Ahoy, Family Reunion, So Full of Love, and Identify Yourself.

-The following albums by the O'Jays have received RIAA platinum status indicating sales in excess of one million copies: Ship Ahoy, Family Reunion, Identify Yourself, and So Full of Love.